intervalia/gulp-component-assembler/README.md

 ---
 # Usage of `gulp-component-assembler`
 The primary usage of the `gulp-component-assembler` is to assemble the component output files.
-This is done when gulp calles the `assemble()` function.
+This is done when gulp calls the `assemble()` function.
 This function uses the information in the `assembly.json` file to assemble the component output file. *The source files does not __need__ to be called `assembly.json`, but it must be a `JSON` file and it must conform to the correct structure of the `assembly.json` file.
 For simplicity, throughout all documentation, I will call this file `assembly.json`*

-You can also call the function `addPlugin()` to add plug-ins into the assmebly process.
+You can also call the function `addPlugin()` to add plug-ins into the assembly process.
 Plug-ins, how to use them and how to write them are defined in the [plug-ins README.md file](https://github.com/intervalia/gulp-component-assembler/tree/master/plugins/README.md)

 ### Example of the `assemble()` function
 Here is an example of how to use the `assemble()` function: